cryptobuks1/pay/explorer/README.md

-# Nomadcoin Blockchain Explorer
+# Gentrion Blockchain Explorer

-This is the Blockchain Explorer for Nomadcoin.
+This is the Blockchain Explorer for Gentrion.

 Features: